hello-robot/stretch_tutorials/getting_started/untethered_operation.md

 #### How To

-While the Stretch RE1 is tethered to the monitor, keyboard, and mouse setup, first verify that the robot is connected to the wireless network then install Vino VNC server using the following command:
+While Stretch is tethered to the monitor, keyboard, and mouse setup, first verify that the robot is connected to the wireless network then install Vino VNC server using the following command:

 ```console
 $ sudo apt install vino